kevinburke/doony/CONTRIBUTING.md

                                     -----> minified --> doony.min.js
 ```

-I'm in the process of making this more user friendly and apologize for the
-complexity.
-If it's confusing, just submit your changes and I'll update the
+If it's too confusing, or you're on Windows, just submit your changes and I'll
-right files.
+update the right files.

 ### Add yourself!